dgraph-io/dgraph/wiki/content/faq/index.md

 Yes.
 We're VC funded and plan to use the funds for development.
 We have a dedicated team of really smart engineers working on this as their full-time job.
 And of course, we're always open to contributions from the wider community.

 ### How does Dgraph plan to make money as a company?
 It's currently too early to say.
 It's very likely that we will offer commercially licensed plugins and paid support to interested customers.
-This model would enable us to continue advancing Dgraph while standing by our commitment to keeping the core project free, open, and available under the Apache 2.0 license.
+This model would enable us to continue advancing Dgraph while standing by our commitment to keeping the core project free and open.

 ### How can I contribute to Dgraph?
 We accept both code and documentation contributions.
 Please see [link](https://wiki.dgraph.io) for more information about how to contribute.